-Director of Storefront Institute, Claire Fitzsimmons is a curator, writer, and explorer of ideas.
-She writes on concepts around living, particularly the space where mental health and culture meet.
+Co-Founder of If Lost Start Here, Claire Fitzsimmons is a curator, writer, and explorer of ideas.
+She writes on wellbeing concepts, particularly the space where mental health and culture meet.

 'With social media a part of our everyday lives, how do you determine what is public and what is private in your creative practice?
 How do you edit or hold back what you consider personal and private?
 Is sharing your process publicly integral to your creativity?
 Or do you shy away from the public sphere?
 How has your creative life impacted your work?'